Generally speaking, you need a data integration tool if:

-If this sounds familiar, Etlworks has you covered:
+If this sounds familiar, the Etlworks Integrator has you covered:

-- It is built for the cloud but works equally well when installed on-premise.
+- Built for the cloud but works equally well when installed on-premise.

-- Our system is extremely fast and supports extracting and loading billions of records from hundreds of sources.
+- Extremely fast and supports extracting and loading billions of records from hundreds of sources.

-- It automatically parses even the most complicated JSON and XML documents (as well as other formats) and can connect to all your APIs and databases.
+- Automatically parses even the most complicated JSON and XML documents (as well as other Formats) and can connect to all your APIs and databases.

-- You can visualize and explore all your data, regardless of the format and location, before creating any data integration flows.
+- Allows you to visualize and explore all your data, regardless of the format and location, before creating any data integration Flows.

-- You can use SQL to extract and flatten data from nested documents.
+- Allows you to extract and flatten data from nested documents using SQL.

-- Etlworks can work with cloud and on-premise data.
+- Works with cloud and on-premise data.
 Read more about working with on-premise data.

-Here is a comparison chart between the most popular ETL platforms including Talend, MuleSoft, FiveTran, Stitch, Matillion, AWS Database Migration Service (DMS), HVR, Striim, and Alooma, and of course Etlworks
+Here is a comparison chart between the most popular ETL platforms including Talend, MuleSoft, FiveTran, Stitch, Matillion, AWS Database Migration Service (DMS), HVR, Striim, and Alooma, and of course the Etlworks Integrator.